cgack/cgack.github.com/source/_posts/2012-05-06-remote-debugging-tools.markdown

 	adb forward tcp:9222 localabstract:chrome_devtools_remote

-Rather than go through my terminal command history to find the command and possibly change the port, I aliased the command in my .bashrc file so anytime I hook up my phone I can type "cremote <port>" and inspect away
+Rather than go through my terminal command history to find the command and possibly change the port, I aliased the command in my .bashrc file so anytime I hook up my phone I can type `cremote 9222` in the terminal and inspect away

 	function cremote() {
 		adb forward tcp:$@ localabstract:chrome_devtools_remote